SumoLogic/sumologic-documentation/docs/dashboards-new/explore-view.md

 Explore provides a set of dashboards for various components of your application that allow you to review the state of individual parts of your system.
 You can track errors, performance, and usage of application components, grouped by their type and logical clusters.

 :::note
 This feature is currently supported only for Database apps.
-To learn more, go to the [Database docs](/docs/integrations/databases), find your desired database, and then click on that database's "Install the Monitors, App, and View the Dashboards" section.
+To learn more, go to the [Database docs](/docs/integrations/databases) and [Application Component Solution](/docs/observability/application-components).
 :::

 1. Select the **Application Components View** category.